walkovik/testboalt/README.md

 ```

 ### Install External Dependencies
-Composer is used as a dependency manager and autoloader

-To install external dependencies and setup the autoloader, make sure composer is installed and run the following command from the application root:
+Composer is used as a dependency manager and autoloader, to install external dependencies and setup the autoloader, make sure composer is installed and run the following command from the application root:
 ```
 composer install
 ```